 The original colour for St. Patrick’s Day was blue

 St. Patrick is actually associated with the colour blue, and his priestly vestments are painted that hue in many portraits of him.
 But after the Order of St. Patrick chose green as their official colour, people celebrate by “the wearing of the green.”

-The first parade wasn’t in America
+The first parade wasn’t in New York or Boston

 Boston and New York both claim to have hosted the first St. Patrick’s Day Parade in the 1700s (though they quibble over the definition of a parade).
 That said, the first procession honouring the Irish saint may have taken place in 1601 when residents of the Spanish-speaking settlement of St. Augustine, Florida, marched through the streets in recognition of St. Patrick—or San Patricio, in this case—whom they considered the official protector of their fields of maize.